bradallenfisher/dmd-course-materials/topics/narrative.md

 1. All the critical story beats must be accounted for
 2. Determine essential actions and decisions
-3. Identify the optional narrative interactions
+3. Identify the optional narrative interactions that build around the central story

+#### Common Structural Patterns

 ## Bookshelf
 [Digital Storytelling: A Creator's Guide to Interactive Entertainment.
 Carolyn Handler Miller.
 2014.
 ISBN-10: 0415836948](http://www.amazon.com/Digital-Storytelling-creators-interactive-entertainment/dp/0415836948)